scala-ide/scala-ide.github.com/team.md

 <center><a href="http://www.typesafe.com"><img src="{{ site.baseurl }}/resources/images/typesafe.png"></a></center>

-If you are interested in sponsoring the the Scala IDE for Eclipse, contact us at [info@scala-ide.org](mailto:info@scala-ide.org).
+If you are interested in sponsoring the Scala IDE for Eclipse, contact us at [info@scala-ide.org](mailto:info@scala-ide.org).